Discover Halifax: The City By the Sea

-We have visited Halifax many times over the years, and each time we are there it is different from the last.
-Our interests have changed, the city has changed, our purposes for being there are different as well.
+We have visited Halifax many times over the years, and each time we are there, it is different from the last.
+Our interests and the city have changed, and our purposes for being there are also different.
 One thing that hasn’t changed is our love for this beautiful and historic Canadian city.
-We are constantly finding something new and interesting to experience and discover whenever we visit Halifax.
+We constantly find something new and exciting to experience and discover whenever we visit Halifax.

-Halifax is the kind of city that you can easily spend a week’s vacation exploring and discover great things to do.
-However, if you are short on time, you can still make the most of your short visit to Nova Scotia’s Capital city.
-So, if you are on a Nova Scotia road trip, have a long weekend to spend here, or perhaps want to maximize a flight layover, these tips will help you discover Halifax in 48 hours, and experience the best of the city
+Halifax is the kind of city where you can easily spend a week’s vacation exploring and discovering great things to do.
+However, if you are short on time, you can still make the most of your short visit to Nova Scotia’s capital.
+So, if you are on a Nova Scotia road trip, have a long weekend to spend here, or perhaps want to maximize a flight layover, these tips will help you discover Halifax in 48 hours and experience the best of the city

 Like most cities on the water, Halifax has a large concentration of attractions on or near her waterfront area.
 Some of the attractions we will reference are actually very close to the waterfront.
 If you focus your time on the waterfront area, you are sure to have a very busy couple of days.

-First-time visitors to Halifax will want to stop off at the Nova Scotia Tourism booth – located beside the giant wave sculpture.
+First-time visitors to Halifax will want to stop at the Nova Scotia Tourism booth beside the giant wave sculpture.
 The staff will happily help you find your way around the city.
-They can point you to the most popular tourist attractions around Halifax, and help guide you to attractions that will be of interest to you.
+They can point you to the most popular tourist attractions around Halifax and help guide you to attractions that will be of interest to you.
 Pick up some maps, brochures, and discount coupons while you are there so you can discover other Halifax attractions.

-Pro-Tip: The Halifax waterfront has an amazing Busker festival in the summer that you will want to check out.
+Pro-Tip: The Halifax waterfront has a unique Busker festival that you want to check out in the summer.

 While on the Halifax waterfront, you may wish to take one of the many Harbour boat cruises available to you.
 I strongly suggest you do – you will not be disappointed.
-There are whale watching and sea bird cruises, tall ships, and others to choose from.
+There are whale watching, seabird cruises, tall ships, and others to choose from.
 The kids (and kids at heart) will love to take a ride on Theodore the Tugboat.
 This adorable boat has become an iconic symbol of Halifax – we make sure to take photos every time we are there.

 Pro-tip: there are many different cruise options with various schedules.
 Research the schedules for whale watching, etc. to ensure you can fit them into your 48-hour itinerary.